joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/004-Denial-of-Service.md

 - High volume of packets are sent, DNS servers respond to the request.
 - Response from the DNS server takes up a lot of bandwidth.

-For more information, please see [DNS Amplification Attack.](#dns-amplification-attack)

 ## Stopping DDoS

 - **Blackhole/Sinkhole**